bjorndm/glfwff/README.md

 GLFWFF is licensed under the [zlib/libpng license](https://www.glfw.org/license.html).

 GLFWFF is fully backwards compatible with GLFW v3.3, but has additional features which are not yet merged into GLFW.
 The version number therefore is v3.4.
-When GLFW releases v3.4, we will release GLFWFF v3.5, etc.
+It is intended to be a more fully featured, faster moving personal soft fork of GLFW, with the hope it will be useful to those who need those features.

+Any proposed feature patch that is now not yet merged into GLFW but that matches the following criteria will be considered for merging into GLFWFF:

+1. The feature patch is backwards compatible with GLFW 3.3.
+   This means the poatch does not change or remove any existing API.
+2. The feature patch has a reasonable API.
+3. The feature patch works more or less on several platforms.
+4. Features for internationalization, IME, etc will be given priority over other cosmetic issues.
+5. Disruptive changes will be refused.

 The `master` branch is the stable integration branch and _should_ always compile and run on all supported platforms, although details of newly added features may